marc2332/bliss/doc/docs/dev_data_subscribing.md

-BLISS offers the possibility to have a separate process (on the system level) for retrieving the acquired data in order to save or process.
+wopen BLISS offers the possibility to have a separate process (on the system level) for retrieving the acquired data in order to save or process.

 ## Example 1: Save data in HDF5